 And please tweet us pictures!!

-XO Amy NadineTags: amy nadine, blog, fall, how to, lauren conrad, lip, makeup, ombre, red lip, the beauty department, trend, tutorial
+XO Amy NadineTags: amy nadine, blog, fall, how to, lip, makeup, ombre, red lip, the beauty department, trend, tutorial